MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/04-speech.md

 1. Download **speech.zip** by opening the URL `https://aka.ms/mslearn-speech-files` in a new browser tab.
 Using the URL should automatically download a folder on your computer.

 1. Navigate to the *Downloads* folder on your computer, then identify the downloaded folder.
-Right-click on the downloaded folder to unzip its contents by selecting *Extract all...*.
+Right-click on the downloaded folder to unzip its contents by selecting *Extract All...*.
+Then select *Extract*.
 The unzipped folder will appear on the screen.
 Close the unzipped folder.
 Notice that the unzipped folder is now also in your *Downloads* folder.

-1. In the Azure AI Foundry Speech portal, under *Upload files*, select **Browse files** and navigate to the folder where you saved the file.
+1. In the Azure AI Foundry Speech portal, under *Upload files*, select **Browse files**.
+Navigate unzipped folder.
 Select **WhatAICanDo.m4a** and then **Open**.

     ![Browse files](media/recognize-synthesize-speech/browse-files-speech.png)

 1. The Speech service transcribes and displays the text in real time.
 If you have audio on your computer, you can listen to the recording as the text is being transcribed.

-1. Review the output, which should have successfully recognized and transcribed the audio into text.
-Click the text below playback to see the translation. *Note*: you may need to minimize windows to see the full text.
+1. Review the output.

+    >*Note*: To see the full output, you may need to minimize the *Configure* pane.
+To minimize, select the icon to the right of the *Configure* heading.

+1. Under *Text*, you can see the audio transcibed into text.

 In this exercise you tried out Azure AI Speech services in Azure AI Foundry's Speech Playground.
 You then used Real-time transcription to transcribe an audio recording.
 You were able to see the text transcription being generated as the audio file was played.